PhotonicGluon/Chess-Clock-Trivia/README.md

 be shown.
 In this case, check if the redis server has been started, or check if you have entered the correct port for the `REDIS_URL`.

+## Rules and Protocols
+The rules and protocols for Chess Clock Trivia can be obtained [here](static/resources/pdf/rules.pdf) as a PDF file.

 ## Credits and Licenses
 Open [this document](data/credits.md) to see the full list of credits and licenses.